Have you ever said to yourself My kid(s) have too many toys?

 Tips to create a multifunctional play area

-Creating a play area in your home is going to be your first step.
-Depending on the size of your home/apartment etc. You will want to create a designated play area or a shared multifunctional play area.
+Creating a play area in your home will be your first step.
+Depending on the size of your home/apartment, you may want to create a designated play area or a shared multifunctional play area.

-Since the remodel of our basement I now have a toy closet.
+Since our basement was remodelled, I now have a toy closet.
 This is wonderful!
-But if your home doesn’t have this what do you do?
-With multiple kids and toys the stuff needs to go somewhere, right?
+But if your home doesn’t have this, what do you do?
+With multiple kids and toys, the stuff needs to go somewhere, right?

-• Turn unused space into play areas.
-You are going to want an area in your home that allow kids to explore freely on their own.
-It’s a given in anyone’s home that we have unused areas.
-For example, the main walls can turn into cork boards, chalkboards, bookshelves and cubicle organizers.
+- Turn unused space into play areas.
+You want an area in your home that allows kids to explore freely on their own.
+It’s a given in anyone’s home that there are unused areas.
+For example, the main walls can turn into cork boards, chalkboards, bookshelves, and cubicle organizers.
 Remember that unused vertical space is your best friend.

-• Find smart ways to increase living space.
+- Find innovative ways to increase living space.
 Think of creative ways to get extra square footage without drastically changing the footprint of your home.
-Closets, dens, basements, behind the couch, under the stairs, corners, bonus rooms, enclosed porch areas are all great examples.
+Closets, dens, basements, behind the couch, under the stairs, corners, bonus rooms, and enclosed porch areas are all great examples.
 The goal is to redefine and carve out space.

-• Buy multi-purpose furniture.
-When decorating your home or buying furniture using things like ottomans, storage cube organizers, coffee tables with under storage, under the bed storage or drawers are great options.
+- Buy multi-purpose furniture.
+When decorating your home or buying furniture, using ottomans, storage cube organizers, coffee tables with under storage, under the bed storage, or drawers are great options.
 They allow you to store things out of sight in a neat way.
 While not compromising your decor.
-Avoid large toy bins and opt for smaller ones to help maintain being organized and to help with toy rotation.
+Avoid large toy bins and opt for smaller ones to help maintain organization and to help with toy rotation.
 (I will explain toy rotation more below)

-Get inspiration for creating your play area by visiting stores like the Container Store and Ikea.
-Pinterest is always great for ideas and creating a visual idea board.
+Visit stores like the Container Store and Ikea for inspiration for your play area.
+Pinterest is also great for ideas and creating a visual idea board.

-Another approach to keeping toys organized is by creating an inspired playroom using a Montessori style.
+Another way to organize toys is by creating an inspired playroom using a Montessori style.

 Use easy toy storage solutions

-One of my favorite organizing solutions to organize kids’ toys is these canvas media pouches.
+These canvas media pouches are one of my favorite organizing solutions for kids’ toys.
 I came across them at our local library.
 They are great for well-loved toys, games, and books.
 They come in different colors and sizes.
 They are durable and last for years!

 Brooke over at Sassysmartandsimple.com understands the power of cubical storage and square storage solutions.
 If you are a mom trying to keep toys out of the way and keep your house looking put together.
 Don’t underestimate the power of cubes.